surma/surma.dev/content/things/streams-for-reactive-programming.md

 });
 ```

-## Sugar for streams
+## Streams

-Let’s take a [the introduction that RxJS gives][rxjs observable]:
+[WHATWG Streams] (or just “streams”) are a relatively new platform primitive and are prominently in use in the Fetch API to model request and response bodies.
+You could describe them as a special case of [asynchronous iterators], specialized to model network traffic (or I/O in general).

 <figure>
   <img src="table.png" alt="A table describing observables as push-based data structures that can deliver multiple values.">
   <figcaption>RxJS’ introduction categorizes functions, promises, iterators and observables by 2 dimensions: Their ability to deliver a single or multiple values, and whether that value is delivered on demand (pull) or just-in-time (push).</figcaption>
 </figure>

-I felt like [WHATWG Streams] (or just “streams”) fit in the same gap as observables.
+## Observables _vs._ streams

+I always felt like streams and observables are just a rose by another name.
 Even Wikipedia’s definition of RP mentions “streams of data”.
 Then why are streams and observables mentioned together so rarely?
 Why is there a [TC39 proposal for observables][tc39 observables] when we have streams?
 Why is RxJS not built on top of streams?
-Am I missing something?
+Am I missing something? _Yes_.
+Yes, you are, Surma.

-Streams arguably more flexible and powerful than observables.
-Streams are separated into data sources, data sinks and data transformers.
-Streams can model both push-based and pull-based data sources.
-But as so often, more power and flexibility requires more control and causes a low-level API design rather than a high-level one.
-So the vanilla API of streams is less convenient than observables.
-For example, the click event stream from the example above would look like this:
+### Syntax

+Let’s start with syntax.
+Because syntax is easy.
+The quite minimal RxJS example above would look as follows when written with vanilla streams:

 ```js
 const stream = new ReadableStream({